MicrosoftLearning/mslearn-openai/Instructions/Exercises/05-generate-images.md

     - Python: `generate-image.py`

 2. Review the code that the file contains, noting the following key features:
+    - For **C#**
         - The code makes https requests to the endpoint for your service, including the key for your service in the header.
 Both of these values are obtained from the configuration file.
         - The process consists of <u>two</u> REST requests: One to initiate the image-generation request, and another to retrieve the results.
         The initial request includes the following data:
             - The user-provided prompt that describes the image to be generated
             - The number of images to be generated (in this case, 1)
             - The resolution (size) of the image to be generated.
         - The response header from the initial request includes an **operation-location** value that is used for the subsequent callback to get the results.
         - The code polls the callback URL until the status of the image-generation task is *succeeded*, and then extracts and displays a URL for the generated image.
+    - For **Python**
+        - The code uses the async client from the OpenAI package
+        - The client configuration is similar to client used in the previous labs
+        - For calling the model, an async method is first defined and then run using asyncio

 ### Run the app